 Material Handling & Storage Procedures covers precautions and safe work practices for handling and storage of drums, compressed gas cylinders, flammable materials, slings, safe lifting techniques, and general safe handling procedures.
 Primary Regs: OSHA 29 CFR 1910 Subpart N, Materials Handling and Storage.

-The Workplace Hazardous Materials Information System (WHMIS) is designed to inform employers and workers about hazardous materials used in the workplace.
-WHMIS answers two important questions: How are hazardous products identified? and What are the hazards associated with using these products?
+The Workplace Hazardous Materials Information System (WHMIS) is designed to inform employers and workers about hazardous products used in the workplace.
+WHMIS answers two important questions: How are hazardous products identified and what are the hazards associated with using these products?
 This module reviews the three main elements of WHMIS (labels, material safety data sheets, and worker education programs) in order to provide employers and workers with the information they need to keep the workplace safe and healthy.

 Our extensive library of Workplace Safety training courses covers a wide variety of common work tasks, job hazards, and workplace environments.
 Give your employees the knowledge and skills they need to prevent illnesses and injuries on the job.